cloudmesh-community/book/chapters/class/516/week1-intro.md

   * Please join this [project](https://portal.futuresystems.org/project/fg-569)

-After you created the accounts, please fill out the following form so we can set up the class accounts and in cqase of github we create you a class repository for you.
+After you created the accounts, please fill out the following form so we can set up the class accounts and in case of github we create you a class repository for you.

 * [Cloud Accounts](https://forms.gle/UFr5FcdPcVFwcMvk8)